-Both versions of FreeSync are based on VESA’s Adaptive Sync protocol, so it works over both DisplayPort and HDMI.
-For a display to be FreeSync-certified, it has to pass AMD’s own testing process, which looks at its Adaptive Sync support range, luminance / brightness, color range and more.
+All versions of FreeSync are based on VESA’s Adaptive-Sync protocol, so it works over DisplayPort, (which also works over USB Type-C) and HDMI ports.
+For a display to be FreeSync-certified, it has to pass AMD’s testing process, which looks at its Adaptive-Sync support range, brightness, color range and more.

 FreeSync vs. G-Sync